Get export ready

 Upon arrival in the EU, the animal products and the accompanying certificates must be verified and checked by EU official veterinarians at a designated border inspection post.

-For more information, please visit the European Commission website on animal products.
+Please visit the European Commission website on animal products.

 CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) – If you intend to export certain species of animals and plants, and products made from these species, that may be considered as endangered you must consider the CITES-requirements.
 Some species are prohibited to import into the EU, other must be accompanied by specific export and/or import certificates.